KxSystems/docs/docs/cloud/gcpm/architecture.md

 Persistent Disks in Google Cloud allow simultaneous readers, so they can be attached to multiple VMs running their own HDB processes.
 Frequently-used data that are sensitive to latency should use SSD disks that offer consistently high performance.

-Persistent Disk's automatic encryption helps protect sensitive data at the lowest level of the infrastructure.
+Persistent Disk’s automatic encryption helps protect sensitive data at the lowest level of the infrastructure.

 The limitation of Persistent Disks is that they can be mounted in read-write mode only to a single VM.
 When EOD [splaying](../../kb/splayed-tables.md) happens, the Persistent Disk needs to be unmounted from another VM, (i.e. all extra HDBs need to be shut down).

-Local Persistent Disk can be mounted to a single VM.
+Local SSD can be mounted to a single VM.
 They have higher throughput and lower latency (especially with NVMe interface) at the expense of functionality including redundancy and snapshots.
-Local Persistent Disk with write cache flushing disabled can be a great choice for TP logs.
-Mirrored HDBs for target groups like quants also require maximal speed and care less about redundancy and snapshots.
+Local SSD with write-cache-flushing disabled can be a great choice for TP logs.
+Mirrored HDBs for target groups like quants also require maximal speed; redundancy and snapshots are less important here.

 When considering selecting the right Persistent Disk, one needs to be aware of the relation between maximal IOP and number of CPUs.

 ### Filestore

 [Filestore](https://cloud.google.com/filestore) is a set of services from Google Cloud allowing you to load your HDB store into a fully managed service.
 All Filestore tiers use network-attached storage (NAS) for Google Compute Engine (GCE) instances to access the HDB data.
-Depending on which tier you choose, it can scale to 100s of TBs for high-performance workloads.
+Depending on which tier you choose, it can scale to a few 100s of TBs for high-performance workloads.
 Along with predictable performance, it is simple to provision and easy to mount on GCE VM instances.
 NFSv3 is fully supported.

-### Filestore High Scale

-Filestore High Scale SSD Tier, as implied by its name, offers additional performance attributes and enterprise features into the Google Cloud Filestore service.
-It is designed to be a scalable, enterprise-grade shared file system, providing high-performance, POSIX-compliant NFS-presented file services.

-It includes some other storage features such as: Deduplication, Compression, Snapshots, Cross-region replication, and Quotas.
-Kdb+ is qualified with Filestore High Scale SSD tier.
-In using Filestore High Scale SSD tier, you can take advantage of these built-in features when using it for all or some of your HDB segments and partitions.
+Filestore includes some other storage features such as: Deduplication, Compression, Snapshots, Cross-region replication, and Quotas.
+Kdb+ is qualified with any tier of Filestore.
+In using Filestore, you can take advantage of these built-in features when using it for all or some of your HDB segments and partitions.
 As well as performance, it allows for consolidation of RDB write down and HDB reads, due to its simultaneous read and write support within a single filesystem namespace.

 This makes it more convenient than Google Cloud Persistent Disks.
-You can simply add HDB capacity by setting up a new VM, mounting Filestore High Scale SSD tier as if an NFS client to that service, and if needed, register the HDB to the HDB load balancer.
+You can simply add HDB capacity by setting up a new VM, mounting Filestore tier as if an NFS client to that service, and if needed, register the HDB to the HDB load balancer.
 RDB or any other data-writer processes can write HDB anytime, it just needs to notify the HDB processes to remap the HDB files to the backing store.

-We anticipate that you would deploy Filestore High Scale SSD tier as part of a tiered storage solution for your HDB.
-You may tier some data to local persistent disk or other Filestore tiers, including standard and premium tiers, or to object storage, according to the chosen deployment strategy.
+Note that the VMs of your RDB and HDB instances need to be in the same zone as your Filestore.

+Each Filestore service tier provides performance of a different level.
+The Basic tiers offer consistent performance beyond a 10 TB instance capacity.
+For High Scale tier instances, performance grows or shrinks linearly as the capacity scales up or down.

+Filestore is not highly available.
+It is backed by VMs of a zone.
+If the complete zone suffers an outage, users can expect downtime.
+Filestore backups are regional resources, however.
+In the rare case of inaccessibility of a given zone, users can restore the data using the regional backup and continue working in any available zone.

-Prior to choosing this technology, check in via your Google Cloud console to find the currently-supported regions for Filestore High Scale, as this is gradually being deployed globally.
+Prior to choosing this technology, check in via your Google Cloud console to find the currently supported regions, as e.g. High Scale SSD is gradually being deployed globally.

+### Google Cloud Storage

+[Google Cloud Storage](https://cloud.google.com/storage) (GCS) is an object store that scales to exabytes of data.
+There are different storage classes (standard, nearline, cold line, archive) for different availability.
+Infrequently used data can use cheaper but slower storage.
+The cloud storage interface supports PUT, GET, LIST, HEAD operations only so it cannot be used for its historical database (HDB) directly, and constitutes ‘eventual consistency’ and RESTful interfaces.
+There is an open-source adapter (e.g. [Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse)) which allows mounting a Cloud Storage bucket as a file system.

+The Kx Insights native object-store functionality outperforms open-source solutions and allows users to read HDB data from GCS.
+All you need do is add the URI of the bucket that stores HDB data to `par.txt`.
+Cloud object storage has a relatively high latency compared to local storage such as local SSD.
+However, the performance of kdb+ when working with GCS can be improved by caching GCS data.
+The results of requests to cloud storage can be cached on a local high-performance disk thus increasing performance.
+The cache directory is continuously monitored and a size limit is maintained by deleting files according to a LRU (least recently used) algorithm.

+Caching coupled with enabling secondary threads can increase the performance of queries against a HDB on cloud storage.
+The larger the number of secondary threads, irrespective of CPU core count, the better the performance of kdb+ object storage.
+Conversely the performance of cached data appears to be better if the secondary-thread count matches the CPU core count.

+Each query to GCS has a financial cost and caching the resulting data can help to reduce it.

+It is recommended to use compression on the HDB data residing on cloud storage.
+This can reduce the cost of object storage and possible egress costs and also counteract the relatively high-latency and low bandwidth associated with cloud object storage.

+Object store is great for archiving, tiering, and backup.
+The TP log file and the sym file should be stored each day and archived for a period of time.
+The lifecycle management of the object store simplifies clean-up whereby one can set expiration time to any file.
+The [versioning feature](https://cloud.google.com/storage/docs/object-versioning) of GCS is particularly useful when a sym file bloat happens due to feed misconfiguration or upstream change.
+Migrating back to a previous version saves the health of the whole database.

+A kdb+ feed can subscribe to a GCS file update that the upstream drops into a bucket and can start its processing immediately.
+The data is available earlier compared to the solution when the feed is started periodically, e.g. in every hour.

 ## Memory

-The tickerplant (TP) uses very little memory during normal operation in real-time mode, whilst a full record of intraday data is maintained in the real-time database.
-Abnormal operation occurs if a real-time subscriber (including RDB) is unable to process the updates.
+The tickerplant (TP) uses very little memory during normal operation in realtime mode, whilst a full record of intraday data is maintained in the realtime database.
+Abnormal operation occurs if a realtime subscriber (including RDB) is unable to process the updates.
 TP stores these updates in the output queue associated with the subscriber.
 Large output queue needs a large memory.
 TP may even hit memory limits and exit in extreme cases.
 Also, TP in batch mode needs to store data (e.g. for a second).
 This also increases memory need.
 Consequently, the memory requirement of the TP box depends on the set-up of the subscribers and the availability requirements of the tick system.

 The main consideration for an instance hosting the RDB is to use a memory-optimized VM instance such as the `n1-highmem-16` (with 104 GB memory), `n1-highmem-32` (208 GB memory), etc. Google Cloud also offers VM with extremely large memory, `m1-ultramem-160`, with 3.75 TiB of memory, for clients who need to store large amounts of high-frequency data in memory, in the RDB, or even to keep more than one partition of data in the RDB form.